-- a) Establish a model uniform set of standards for high school courses (A-G course criteria) for the purpose of determining eligibility for admission to undergraduate programs offered by the UC and CSU; - b) When developing the A-G course criteria, the faculty of the CSU and UC may work in consultation with administrators and faculty from K-12 schools.
-Requires K-12 schools who are consulted to establish advisory boards with specified membership, including parents, classroom teachers in career technical education (CTE), business and industry representatives, to provide additional input; - c) Develop and implement a process for approving high school courses meeting the A-G course criteria by January 1, 2006.
-The courses will be approved by August 1 of each school year and a notification will be provided to the high school of the approval or denial of the course as meeting the A-G course criteria; - d) Develop a procedure to evaluate a high school career education course as meeting the A-G course criteria, as defined; - e) Take into consideration any previous work conducted to approve a high school course as meeting the A-G course criteria; and - f) Develop guidelines for high school computer courses to be approved as meeting the A-G course criteria (EC 60605.8). - 6) Requires the Legislature to provide for the appointment or election of the State Board of Education (SBE), and requires it to adopt textbooks for grades one through eight.
-(Article IX, Sections 7 and 7.5 of the California Constitution) - 7) Establishes requirements for graduation from high school, including three courses in English, two courses in mathematics, two courses in science, three courses in social studies, one course in visual or performing arts or world languages or CTE, two courses in physical education, a one-semester course in ethnic studies, and a one semester course in personal financial education.
+- b) Consider the use of criteria and procedures that would allow students to enroll and when necessary, make up for course deficiencies beyond their control if the student is otherwise fully eligible and admissible to their chosen program of study; - c) Consult broadly with California's diverse ethnic and cultural communities.
+(EC 66205) - 7) States it is the intent of the Legislature for the academic standards for a high school course to meet the model uniform set of standards for admission to the CSU and UC (A- G course criteria) should align with the standards developed by the Academic Content Standards Commission in 2010 and adopted by the SBE.
+Requires the CSU and requests the UC to do the following: - a) Establish a model uniform set of standards for high school courses (A-G course criteria) for the purpose of determining eligibility for admission to undergraduate programs offered by the UC and CSU. - b) When developing the A-G course criteria, the faculty of the CSU and UC may work in consultation with administrators and faculty from K-12 schools.
+Requires K-12 schools who are consulted to establish advisory boards with specified membership, including parents, classroom teachers in career technical education (CTE), business and industry representatives, to provide additional input. - c) Develop and implement a process for approving high school courses meeting the A-G course criteria by January 1, 2006.
+Requests that the courses are approved by August 1 of each school year and a notification will be provided to the high school of the approval or denial of the course as meeting the A-G course criteria. - d) Develop a procedure to evaluate a high school CTE course as meeting the A-G course criteria, as defined. - e) Take into consideration any previous work conducted to approve a high school course as meeting the A-G course criteria. - f) Develop guidelines for high school computer courses to be approved as meeting the A-G course criteria (EC 60605.8). - 8) Requires the Legislature to provide for the appointment or election of the State Board of Education (SBE), and requires it to adopt textbooks for grades one through eight.
+(Article IX, Sections 7 and 7.5 of the California Constitution) - 9) Establishes requirements for graduation from high school, including three courses in English, two courses in mathematics, two courses in science, three courses in social studies, one course in visual or performing arts or world languages or CTE, two courses in physical education, a one-semester course in ethnic studies, and a one semester course in personal financial education.
 (EC 51225.3)